Tips For Reducing Closing Costs With a Seller Concession

 Disadvantages of Seller Concession

 As expected, any benefits also come with several disadvantages.
-In case of seller concessions, here is what you can expect to be bothersome:
+In the case of seller concessions, here is what you can expect to be bothersome:

 - Requesting seller concessions from a house owner will decrease your quality and appeal as a potential purchaser in a hot seller's market.